leomarcov/labadmin/README.md

 Labadmin schema use one (or more) admin hosts that control a set of node hosts.
 All machines must be placed in the same broadcast domain.

 ## Install
+### Create a config file for each classroom
+  * Each classroom must be defined in a config file and placed in `labadmin/configs/` directory.
+  * Config file is a Bash script where config variables are defined.
+  * You can use the priveded `configs/test` file as template.

 ### Admin install
   * Admin must be installed in a Linux machine (Debian, Fedora or Ubuntu).
-  * Download or clone the project.c
-  * Create a classrom config file and save it in `labadmin/configs` folder.
-    * Config file is a Bash script where config variables are defined.
-    * You can use the priveded `configs/test` file as template.
+  *

   * Exec: `install -A -c config_file`
 ```bash
 ./install -A test          # Install labadmin in admin machine using test as default classroom